AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-iceberg-snapshot-expiration.md

 For tables outside Dremio's managed catalog, you can run the maintenance procedures above through Dremio's SQL interface as scheduled queries, or orchestrate them through Airflow or similar schedulers.

 The tradeoff with external orchestration: you take responsibility for sequencing the steps correctly and monitoring for failures.
-A maintenance job that crashes halfway through — after expiring snapshots but before removing orphan files — leaves the table in a partially cleaned state.
+A maintenance job that crashes halfway through : after expiring snapshots but before removing orphan files,  leaves the table in a partially cleaned state.
 Make sure your orchestrator retries failed steps safely.

 ## Compliance and Retention: Navigating the Conflict